zanshin/lab/README.md

 system.
 This array is used to create the VMs.

 Finally a GPG public key is added to each VMs authorized_keys file, to allow easy access.

+## Dependencies
+The provider used for the VMs is `libvirt`.
+The `vagrant-libvirt` plugin needs to be installed.

+   vagrant plugin install vagrant-libvirt